williamliangwl/react-native-zendesk-support/README.md

 </resources>
 ```

-If you're interested in other things you can theme, or if you want to implement themes differently in Android, you can check out the [Zendesk SDK documention](https://developer.zendesk.com/embeddables/docs/android/customize_the_look)
+If you're interested in other things you can theme, or if you want to implement themes differently in Android, you can check out the [Zendesk SDK documention](https://developer.zendesk.com/embeddables/docs/android/customize_the_look).

+## Troubleshooting
+#### Help Center has no content
+First off, make sure your content is published.
+Secondly, you need to make sure to "Enable Guide" in your Zendesk settings so the content will appear.
+It is described under [Enabling Help Center in setup mode](https://support.zendesk.com/hc/en-us/articles/203664346-Getting-started-with-Guide-Setting-up#ariaid-title5) in the official Zendesk Support documentation.

+#### Help Center says "Failed to get categories"
+You need to call `ZendeskSupport.setupIdentity` before calling help center.

+#### Zendesk doesn't open for filing/viewing tickets or showing Help Center
+You need to call `ZendeskSupport.initialize` before calling any other methods.

 ## Upcoming Features
 * Authenticate using JWT endpoint